-Intesa Sanpaolo Bank Albania Sh.a, (the "Bank"), is a company domiciled in Albania.
-The Bank's registered office is at "Ismail Qemali" street, no. 27, and operates through a network of 35 branches and agencies, located in different cities of Albania: Tirana, Durres, Vlora, Elbasan, Fier, Berat, Gjirokastra, Korca, Lushnja, Shkoder, Lezhe, Kavaje (2018: 34 branches and agencies).
+Intesa Sanpaolo Bank Albania Sh.a, (the "Bank"), is a financial institution domiciled in Albania.
+The Bank's registered office is at "Ismail Qemali" street, no. 27, and operates through a network of 35 branches and agencies, located in different cities of Albania: Tirana, Durres, Vlora, Elbasan, Fier, Berat, Gjirokastra, Korca, Lushnja, Shkoder, Lezhe, Kavaje (2019: 35 branches and agencies).